aghaynes/simulacrumWorkflowR/paper.md

 In the event of an error on NHS servers while executing the analysis pipeline, the `time_management` function and the base R `sink` function will generate a comprehensive log to facilitate seamless debugging.

 # Limitations
+Data Differences:
+-	Coverage: Simulacrum reflects diagnoses from 2016–2019, while CAS includes records dating back to 1971.
+These restrictions need to be added to code for running on CAS.
+- Structure: Simulacrum has a simplified structure for ease of use, but this differs from the evolving CAS database.
+Requires NDRS to make adjustments for running on CAS

 SQLite: The simulacrumR library leverages the sqldf package to provide users with a streamlined SQL interface for interacting with the Simulacrum dataset.
 However, the utilization of SQLite introduces a consideration: potential differences in SQL syntax compared to Oracle.
 While SQLite and Oracle share a common foundation in SQL, variations in certain queries exist.
 Table 1 highlights some key variations:

 | Feature | SQLite | Oracle |